Estimate Time6 min

 • Your estate plan should communicate where your crypto is stored and a plan for how to access it.

 When the CEO of a crypto company died suddenly at age 30 holding hundreds of millions of dollars in cryptocurrency that was inaccessible to anyone else, it sparked many questions about how this asset would be transferred at death.
-The unique scenario illustrates how important it is for owners of cryptocurrency to factor it into their estate plans and understand the considerations it brings, according to David Peterson, head of wealth planning at Fidelity.
+The unique scenario illustrates how important it is for owners of cryptocurrency to factor it into their estate plans and understand the considerations it brings, according to David Peterson, head of advanced wealth solutions at Fidelity.
 "Many holders of significant crypto wealth are relatively young and may not be thinking about the possibility that they could die suddenly," Peterson says.
 "But not having a plan to transfer your crypto assets at death can potentially make the consequences even more devastating for your loved ones."

 Subscribe to Decode Crypto